 \subsection{Federated Person ReID}

-With the growing data privacy concern, many person ReID systems are changing to the decentralized or federated training paradigm, where the parameters for edge models can be jointly updated among different source domains instead of centralising private data for training.
-One challenge for federated person ReID is knowledge interference due to the data heterogeneity across different source domains.
-To address this problem, FedReID \cite{zhuang2020performance} and some other works \cite{sun2021decentralised, zhang2021edge} adopted model aggregation and knowledge distillation to optimize the performances for the federated person ReID.
+With the growing data privacy concern, many person ReID systems are changing to the decentralized or federated training paradigm, where the private data are stored in isolated edges, and edges can jointly update models, instead of centralising private data for training.
+One challenge for federated person ReID is knowledge interference due to the data and domain heterogeneity across different edge clients.
+To address this issue, FedDG \cite{yang2022federated} proposed domain and feature hallucinating techniques to train generalized person ReID models for federated learning with domain heterogeneity.
+FedPav \cite{zhuang2020performance} and some other works \cite{sun2021decentralised, zhang2021edge} adopted model aggregation and knowledge distillation to optimize the performances for the \textit{non-i.i.d} federated person ReID.
+FedReID \cite{wu2021decentralised} proposed an iterative client-server collaborative learning to generalize person ReID domains without sharing private data.
 SKA \cite{sun2021decentralised} proposed a selective knowledge aggregation method to transfer personalized knowledge among different edge clients.
-However, most of the existing works for federated person ReID ignored the spatial-temporal correlation for domain knowledge from different edge locations and moments, which limits the efficiency of knowledge sharing.
-Our method can capture task-specific knowledge by integrating spatial-temporal knowledge from the edge clients to improve performances.
+These methods are successful, but they did not consider the spatial-temporal correlation for domain knowledge from different edge locations and moments, which would limit the efficiency of knowledge sharing.
+Hence, our method aims to capture task-specific knowledge by integrating spatial-temporal knowledge to improve performances.